Important update – Openreach stop sell at selected Exchanges

 Openreach stop sell at selected Exchanges

-Openreach is building full-fibre to the premises (FTTP) to more than 4.5 million premises by the end of March 2021 and more than 20 million in the late 2020’s.
-TalkTalk is fully committed to supporting our Partners and is in the process of launching a full portfolio of services to support the transition to a full-fibre, all-IP future using Openreach access supplemented with alternative fibre networks.
+Openreach is building full fibre to the premises (FTTP) to more than 25 million premises by the end of 2026.
+TalkTalk is fully committed to supporting our Partners with the transition to a full-fibre, all-IP future using Openreach access supplemented with alternative fibre networks.

-The exponential growth in full-fibre availability in combination with the nationwide withdrawal of Wholesale Line Rental services (WLR) has led Openreach to notify Communication Providers of its intent to begin retiring legacy access technologies and services on an exchange-by-exchange basis.
-This will affect the availability of TalkTalk Business Wholesale and Managed Broadband access services at selected exchanges.
+The exponential growth in full fibre availability has led Openreach to notify Communication Providers of its intent to begin retiring legacy access technologies and services on an exchange-by-exchange basis.
+In parallel they are withdrawing their legacy Voice infrastructure which supports their Wholesale Line Rental services (WLR).
+This will affect the availability of TalkTalk’s Wholesale and Managed Broadband access services at selected exchanges.

 When will the stop sell commence?

 The first stage of each FTTP Priority exchange copper withdrawal is for a stop sell to be imposed for all NEW provides.
 This will be followed by a full product withdrawal “End-of-Life” of all existing lines on impacted products.

 The relevant dates for each exchange are below.
 NB.
 Openreach previously announced that Tranche 1 would impact 117 exchanges but, due to the negative impact of Covid-19 causing FTTP provisioning delays during the Salisbury trial, Tranche 1 has now been split between the original date of 29th of June (Tranche 1a) and the previously announced date for tranche 2 (Tranche 1b).
 Tranche 1b and 2 will now commence together on 5th October.